 Include this nifi-nar-maven-plugin in your maven project for your connector as below.

 You must also create a

 resources/META-INF/services/pulsar-io.yaml file with the following contents:

 name: connector name description: connector description sourceClass: fully qualified class name (only if source connector) sinkClass: fully qualified class name (only if sink connector)

 For more information about an how to use NAR for Pulsar connectors, see

 An alternative approach is to create an uber JAR that contains all of the connector's JAR files and other resource files.
 No directory internal structure is necessary.

-You can use maven-shade-plugin to create a Uber JAR.
-For example:
+You can use maven-shade-plugin to create a uber JAR as below: